TikTok Live Streaming: How to Go Live on TikTok [2024 Update]

 As a creator, it’s important to keep the user experience in mind.
-With that, it’s important you can let your audience know how they can find your live streams on TikTok, especially if you’re bringing supporters over from other live-streaming platforms.
+With that, you must let your audience know how they can find your live streams on TikTok, especially if you’re bringing supporters over from other live-streaming platforms

 There are a couple of different ways that viewers can see who is live on TikTok.

 The first option is to tap the “LIVE” button in the top left corner of your screen.
 You can scroll through live streams or click “Explore” on the right side to see some more lives currently running.

 Users can also scroll through their “Following” or “For You” pages, and suggested live streams will appear among the other suggested videos.
 Sometimes, live stream notifications pop up in the users’ inboxes.

 Solutions for Advanced Streaming Needs

 If your target audience is on TikTok and you’re looking for a more casual way to connect with them, this social media streaming app will come in handy.

 However, if you’re hoping to live stream virtual events, such as conferences, sporting events, lectures, fitness classes, or the like, you’re going to need support from a professional streaming solution.

 A professional streaming solution allows broadcasters and businesses to create an on-brand experience for their viewers with influential white-label video players that can be customized and embedded anywhere.
 Many online video platforms also offer video monetization, enhanced security, and more.